sachin21v/SlidingPanel/README.md

     slidingPanel.centerPanel = navigation

-3. Assign the controller which you wnat to show in left panel
+3. Assign the controller which you want to show in left panel

     let  lefthamburgerMenuController  = UIStoryboard(name: "Main", bundle: nil).instantiateViewControllerWithIdentifier("SVMenuViewController") as!
 SVMenuViewController
     slidingPanel.leftPanel = lefthamburgerMenuController

-4. Assign the controller which you wnat to show in right panel same as above.
+4. Assign the controller which you want to show in right panel same as above.

 5. You can configure left panel and right panel visible width(%) should be between 0 and 1.